Śmigus-dyngus: Buffalo, New York

 Dyngus Day is observed in many Polish American communities, including Buffalo, New York.
 The Buffalo dyngus celebrations started in 1961, introduced by the Chopin Singing Society, a Polish-American organization led by married judges Theodore and Ann Mikoll.
 The introduction was an effort by the Polish-American community in the city to find a new focus for its identity.
 It proved hugely successful, to the point that a local newspaper claimed that "everybody is Polish on Dyngus Day."
 Buffalo comedian and former television personality "Airborne Eddy" Dobosiewicz is credited with establishing the city's Dyngus Day parade in 2006 and turning the holiday into a major Buffalo event.
 It has become a fusion of Polish and American traditions, with polka bands, a parade, consumption of krupnik, and Polish food accompanying American patriotic songs sung in English.
 Party-goers dress up in the white-and-red colors of the Polish flag and carry balloons saying "Happy Dyngus Day" in English.

 Cleveland, Ohio

 Dyngus Day in Cleveland is celebrated with a parade, polka, and the crowning of Miss Dyngus.
 Large celebrations are centered on several West Side neighborhoods, including Ohio City, Tremont, and Detroit–Shoreway.
-The epicenter of the celebration is held at Gordon Square.
+The center of the celebration is held at Gordon Square.
 A notable local leader of the celebration is DJ Kishka, playing mostly polka and Cleveland-style Polka.
 Relatedly, Cleveland is home to the Polka Hall of Fame.
-Cleveland contains a strong Polish American community, including five churches in the city limits who continue to say Mass in the Polish language-St. Stanislaus, St. Casimir, St. Barbara, Immaculate Heart of Mary, and St. John Cantus.
+Cleveland contains a strong Polish American community, including five churches in the city limits who continue to say Mass in the Polish language-St. Stanislaus, St. Casimir, St. Barbara, Immaculate Heart of Mary, and St. John Cantius.

 Recent years have seen annual events of Pierogi-eating contests and the Miss Dyngus Day contest.
 Several local breweries make special releases of Polish and Dyngus Day beer.